loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 == Transformations <Transformations>

-At this stage #ln is still a language in the logic domain.
+At this stage #ln is still a logic.
 How do we bridge the gap between logic and machine?
 This section goes into the necessary transformations to turn
-#ln into a language that can be lowered to an assembly language.
+#ln into a language that can be represented in an assembly language.

 #ln consists of three intermediate steps: linear closure conversion, stack
 selection, and pointer closure conversion.
 The first step eliminates linear